BlackBeltTechnology/pandino/README.md

 Pandino has 3 mandatory init parameters:
 - `pandino.deployment.root`: defines the root path under which we will serve our bundles from
-- `pandino.manifest.fetcher`: an object with a `fetch()` method where we define JSON manifest fetcher functionality
+- `pandino.manifest.fetcher`: an object with a `fetch()` method where we implement the Manifest loading mechanism
 - `pandino.bundle.importer`: an object with an `import()` method where we implement the JavaScript loading mechanism

 The reason why we need to manually define the `pandino.manifest.fetcher` and `pandino.bundle.importer` behavior is that